gaf3/hundoword/README.md

   * id - Student to select
   * words - Only show position for these words
   * words - Only show position for words the Student is focusing on or not focusing on
+* `#/student/<id>/game/` - Games: Where a student can play games and attain/yield achievements
+  * id - Student to select
 * `#/student/<id>/history/words=<word>,<word>&achievements=<achievement_id>,<achievement_id>&from=<from>&to=<to>` - Position: Where a student stands on each of their words' achievements.
   * id - Student to select
   * words - Only show history for these words